 This ultrasonic device also uses electromagnetic waves to annoy and unsettle rodents.
 We love that no tools are needed and the outstanding effectiveness of this on mice.

-The Upgraded Ultrasonic Pest Repeller Wall Plug-In is upgraded for three times the impact.
+The TBI Pro Ultrasonic Pest Repeller Wall Plug-In is upgraded for three times the impact.
 It emits waves that are ultrasonic, electromagnetic, and with negative ions, all designed to rid your home of unwanted pests and the rodents that feed on them.

 The combination of ultrasonic and electromagnetic waves should penetrate walls, furniture, and ceilings effectively – in turn, confusing and unsettling mice enough to keep them away.
 The ion generator claims to help purify the air, improving overall air quality.
 The unit covers roughly 2,000 square feet and comes with a mini light that doubles as a night light.